 Standards for Writing: The Dissertation Office contact information is: phone: 269-471-3276, email: dissertationoffice@andrews.edu.
 The doctoral projects must demonstrate the candidates are prepared to generate new knowledge through innovation of practice change, the translation of evidence, and the implementation of quality improvement processes in specific practice settings, systems, or with specific populations to improve health or health outcomes.
-The format also must conform to the guidelines found in the Andrews University Standards for Written Work (Chapters 2 & 3) https://www.andrews.edu/grad/documents/sww11.pdf.
+The format also must conform to the guidelines found in the Andrews University Standards for Written Work (Chapters 2 & 3).

 When, in the opinion of the student and his/her full committee, the project has been completed satisfactorily and a final draft has been submitted, the committee, by official action, declares it to be ready for the oral defense.
-After it is approved, a date for the defense may be set in consultation with the chair of the School or Nursing or the program director and at least eight weeks prior to graduation.
+After it is approved, a date for the defense may be set in consultation with the chair of the School of Nursing or the program director and at least eight weeks prior to graduation.